Understanding Common Health Concerns In Adult Dogs

 3.1 Causes of Obesity

 Obesity in dogs is often caused by a combination of factors, including overfeeding, lack of exercise, and genetic predisposition.
 Certain breeds, such as Labrador Retrievers and Beagles, are more prone to weight gain.
-Additionally, high-calorie treats and table scraps can contribute to obesity.
+Additionally, feeding high-calorie and can contribute to obesity.
 Understanding the causes of obesity can help you take the necessary steps to manage your dog's weight.

 3.2 Health Risks Associated with Obesity